 The "IRI Workbench" is an Eclipse plug-in with wizards for job creation, metadata discovery and conversion, and job tuning.
-This visual, Integrated Development Environment (IDE) for all IRI products features purpose-driven, end-to-end job wizards, dialogs, and graphical componentry linked to a syntax-aware editor for scripting SortCL (and its metadata-compatible spin-off product) jobs.
-The IRI Workbench features database views, version control, metadata management, job flow, reporting, and client/server execution capabilities designed for enterprise data management.
+This visual, Integrated Development Environment (IDE) for all IRI products features purpose-driven, end-to-end job wizards, dialogs, and graphical components linked to a syntax-aware editor for scripting SortCL (and its metadata-compatible spin-off product) jobs.
+IRI Workbench supports database administration, version control, metadata management, job flow, reporting, and client/server execution capabilities designed for enterprise data management.

 In 2012, CoSort was shipping with more data warehousing and reporting features like pivoting, slowly-changing dimension and fuzzy logic lookups for discrete, trending, and windowed aggregate reporting.
 At the same time, the dramatic acceleration effects of SortCL's big data transformation capabilities, alongside ETL and BI tools like BOBJ, Cognos and Microstrategy, were reported.
 FACT-supported databases expanded beyond Oracle and DB2 to handle SQL Server, Sybase, MySQL, Altibase, and Tibero.